Login

 Day 12 Concordia – Shachspong

 This morning we can take a last look at K2 before packing the gear and heading back down the Baltoro.
 In descent, we can make longer stages, and today we go past Goro to a campsite of our approach route at a place known simply as Shachspong (4100m).
 The word Shachspong is Balti for a big pile of stones which seems ironic considering the landscape through which we are trekking.
 Still, this is a reasonably elevated part of the stone-covered glacier, making for a perfect viewing platform.
-Down the valley, the serried ranks of granite towers and spires of the Lobsang, Cathedral, and Trango move into the distance, beyond which lie the peaks of Uli Biaho and Paiju.
+Down the valley, the serried ranks of granite towers and spires of the Lobsang, Cathedral and Trango move into the distance, beyond which lie the peaks of Uli Biaho and Paiju.
 Directly opposite to the south is the snow-capped red granite spire of Masherbrum.
 This is an atmospheric place, and now that they are headed for home, our crew may want to have a party.
 Almost anything can be a musical or percussion instrument and if you have the chance, listening to the voices of the Baltis in full song is quite a fantastic experience.

 Trekker - K2 Basecamp Trek